pedropaulofb/laderr/documentation/specification.md

 - The original specification TOML file, as presented in this document.
 - Validation and inference reports:
   - Pre-Inference Validation: Ensures that the input specification conforms to the LaDeRR metamodel and does not contain missing required fields or incorrect relationships.
-  - Post-Inference Validation: After inference, checks that the inferred constructs and relationships maintain logical consistency within the model.
+  - Post-Inference Validation: After inference, checks that the inferred ScenarioComponents and relationships maintain logical consistency within the model.
 - The generated graph data:
   - The graph structure before inference.
   - The graph structure after inference.